 You will be expected to:

-- devote time and effort and attend divisional executive meetings fully prepared, having read all papers and documentation.
-We set meeting dates 12 months in advance wherever possible.
+- attend divisional executive meetings fully prepared, having read all papers and documentation.
+Where possible, we set meeting dates 12 months in advance.

 - adhere to our volunteer policies, procedures and code of conduct